Global Care Guide

 Global recommends periodically sharpening your knives using either a waterstone or ceramic stone.
 In between stone sharpenings, it is recommended that you use the Global fine ceramic or diamond rod to keep the edges of your knives aligned.
 (Global serrated knives do not need to be sharpened)

 Waterstones & Ceramic Stones

 There are various types of waterstones & ceramic stones available and normally a medium grit stone is sufficient to start with.
-However, if the blade is blunt or damaged, it may be necessary to start with rough grit.
+However, if the blade is blunt or damaged, it may be necessary to start with the rough grit.
 There are several differences between waterstones and ceramic stones.
 A waterstone must be placed in water and allowed to soak for 10-15 minutes to allow it to absorb sufficient moisture.
 A ceramic stone also requires water, but only needs to soak in water for 3-5 minutes.
 A ceramic stone is harder than a waterstone, so it will sharpen your knives more quickly.
 A ceramic stone will last longer and will not develop valleys or grooves as easily as a waterstone.

-Regardless of the size or type of stone you are using, the procedures for sharpening are as follows:
+Regardless of the size or type of stone, you are using, the procedures for sharpening are as follows: